RooBarsic/jetbrains-953/README.md

-# jetbrains-953
+# Preliminary merge builds of pull request branches
-My solution for the test task of Preliminary merge builds of pull request branches project
+My solution for the test task of project

+Link to the original project https://internship.jetbrains.com/projects/953/